Tiezhengyuan/bio_broker/README.md

-# bio_broker
+# bioBroker
-This bioinformatic library offers toolts that could retrieve, download, and integrate data from bioinformatics databases.
+bioBroker is a bioinformatic library offers tremendous classes and methods that could retrieve, download, and integrate various data.
+Those classes or methods could be middleware of other bioinformatics applications.

 # 1. Introduction